gagankaushikmanyam/llm-apps/README.md

 **File:** `applications/langchain_orchestration.py`

 ### What It Is
-Explicit orchestration breaks a task into **visible, debuggable steps**.
+Complex tasks are decomposed into **explicit, inspectable steps**.

-### Pipeline Demonstrated
+### Pipeline
 1. Classification
 2. Clarifying questions
-3. Checklist and required documents
+3. Checklist + required documents
-4. Optional structured email draft
+4. Structured email draft

 Each step:
 - runs independently
-- consumes prior outputs
+- consumes prior output
 - is visible in the UI

 ### Key Lesson
-Orchestration provides control, traceability, and debuggability — essential for real systems.
+Orchestration gives **control, traceability, and debuggability**.

 ---